 - Drink a cup of tea It sounds simple but slowly drinking a cup of non-caffeinated tea such as chamomile or valerian tea can help to relax both your mind and body.
 There are also “sleep” or “nighttime” blends that are available.

 Mental distractions can also be beneficial, especially for heavy sleepers.
 Some people find that turning on radios, podcasts, or television sets, and putting the volume as low as possible so that you can barely make out the words can be helpful.
 Your mind tries to listen to the distraction, causing it to stop focusing on the stressful thoughts, and ultimately you're able to fall asleep.

 This solution does not work for everyone, however.

-Unfortunately, these tips are not enough, and they can't work forever.
-You still need to stop experiencing that anxiety, so that sleep comes much more naturally.
+Unfortunately, these tips are likely not enough.
+You still need to stop experiencing anxiety so that sleep comes much more naturally.